 Gambling and fantasy apps took a huge hit from the pandemic.

 Methodology and Panel Description

 Data results are based on GWS’s OneMeasure Consumer Panel (OMCP).
 OMCP is an opt-in consumer panel that measures mobile app usage and content, mobile network performance, and consumer perceptions.
 OMCP collects consumer data on Android smartphones 24 hours a day, seven days a week, whenever and wherever consumers use their devices.

 OMCP panelists are primarily recruited from the top 41 metropolitan areas across the U.S. along with consumers located in less populated areas.
-The number of panelists per metro area depends on the area’s geographical size, but on average there are roughly 1,200 panelists per metro area.
-Total sample size of the panel ranges from 75,000 to 100,000 consumers.
+The number of panelists per metro area depends on the area’s geographical size.
+Total sample size of the panel averages 200,000 U.S. consumers annually.
 The demographic profile of panelists is approximately balanced to mimic the U.S. population.
 All information collected is weighted to a user’s demographic representation of the U.S. population (aged 18+).